b-dont/blog/static-site-workflow-using-git.md

 Now, when you run a `git push prod main` in your local repository, it will push to the bare remote, the `post-receive` hook will trigger, and will then pull the code from the bare repo, to the production repo.

 ### Conclusion
-The flexability of Git hooks are very useful.
-I throw in other script calls to run tests and rebuild my website on a single push, allowing me to deploy changes to the website without ever having to `ssh` to my production server, creating a small and effecient CI/CD pipeline for my personal website.
+The flexibility of Git hooks are very useful.
+I throw in other script calls to run tests and rebuild my website on a single push, allowing me to deploy changes to the website without ever having to `ssh` to my production server, creating a small and efficient CI/CD pipeline for my personal website.
 Easy peasy, right?
 Have fun!